TrailingStop/TT-Trader/README.md

 # TT-Trader
-Nothing here is a financial advise!
+This is not a financial advice!

 This will be the home of TT-Trader.
-An commandline trading framework for crypto trading.
+An command line trading framework for crypto trading.
 If you use TT-Trader you will get 2 algos developed for free.
 Just get in touch with us by mail: support@tt-trader.de

 ## features